confiwent/NeuralABR-Pensieve-PPO-MAML/README.md

 # PPO and A2C based adaptive bitrate algorithms (Variants of Pensieve, Pytorch version)

-Re-implementation of existing neural ABR algorithms with Pytorch, same paradigm as Pensieve.
+Re-implementation of existing neural ABR algorithms for Video-on-demand services with Pytorch.

 ## User guide